colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

         nullable: true
         column: title

-Now we can persist schema changes to database.
-Execute symfony command in console:
+Now we can persist schema changes to the database.
+Execute the following Symfony command in the console:

 .. code-block:: bash

     bin/console doctrine:schema:update --force

-After successfully execution fields is ready to use by backend application, but is not used for controllers and is not visible on frontend application.
+After successful execution, the field is ready to use by the backend application, but it is not used in controllers and is not visible in the frontend application.

 Serialization
 ^^^^^^^^^^^^^

-Next we have to inform serialization about our new field.
-Add to file ``src/Infrastructure/Campaign/Resources/config/serializer/Campaign.yml`` in section ``properties`` if new fields are excluded as default.
+In the next step, we will let serialization know how to treat our new field.
+In the file ``src/Infrastructure/Campaign/Resources/config/serializer/Campaign.yml`` in section ``properties``, add a clause to publicize the new field, as they are excluded as default.

 .. code-block:: yaml